-The cellular components are called the Cell Organelles.
+The cellular components are called cell organelles.
 These cell organelles include both membrane and non-membrane bound organelles, present within the cells and are distinct in their structures and functions.
 They coordinate and function efficiently for the normal functioning of the cell.
-Few of them functions providing shape and support, whereas some are involved in the locomotion and reproduction of a cell.
+A few of them function by providing shape and support, whereas some are involved in the locomotion and reproduction of a cell.
 There are various organelles present within the cell and are classified into three categories based on the presence or absence of membrane.

-Organelles without membrane: The Cell wall, Ribosomes, and Cytoskeleton are membrane-bound cell organelles.
-They are present both in prokaryotic cell and the eukaryotic cell.
+Organelles without membrane: The Cell wall, Ribosomes, and Cytoskeleton are non-membrane-bound cell organelles.
+They are present both in the prokaryotic cell and the eukaryotic cell.

 Single membrane-bound organelles: Vacuole, Lysosome, Golgi Apparatus, Endoplasmic Reticulum are single membrane-bound organelles present only in a eukaryotic cell.

-Double membrane-bound organelles: Mitochondria and chloroplast are double membrane-bound organelles present only in a eukaryotic cell.
+Double membrane-bound organelles: Nucleus, mitochondria and chloroplast are double membrane-bound organelles present only in a eukaryotic cell.

 Let us learn more in detail about the different cell organelles in brief.

 List of Cell Organelles and their Functions

-The plasma membrane is present both in plant and animal cell, which function as the selectively permeable membrane, by permitting the entry of selective materials in and out of the cell according to the requirement.
+The plasma membrane is present both in plant and animal cells.
+It functions as the selectively permeable membrane, by permitting the entry of selective materials in and out of the cell according to the requirement.
 In an animal cell, the cell membrane functions by providing shape and protects the inner contents of the cell.
 Based on the structure of the plasma membrane, it is regarded as the fluid mosaic model.
-According to the fluid mosaic model, the plasma membrane is subcellular structures, made of a lipid bilayer in which the protein molecules are embedded.
+According to the fluid mosaic model, the plasma membranes are subcellular structures, made of a lipid bilayer in which the protein molecules are embedded.

 Also refer to the Difference Between Cell Membrane and Plasma Membrane